files-community/Website/src/routes/docs/get-started/install/+page.md

 You can also use the preview version alongside the stable release to get early access to new features and improvements.

 <InfoBar title="Note" severity="information">
-	Files requires the Windows Update and Delivery Optimization services to be enabled in order for the installation to work.
+	The Windows Update and Delivery Optimization services will need to be enabled in order for the installation to work.
 Modified versions of Windows or running "debloat" scripts/programs are often missing these components and aren't supported.
 </InfoBar>